Pijukatel/certora_task/README.md

 - run "poetry install" from the repo folder
 - use poetry to run tests, ruff or mypy.
 For detailed commands see **check.sh** (used for local development) or see **.github\workflows\Check.yml** which is used in CI
 - Can work in different os types and versions, but CI is using only one docker image to verify it.
 See **dockerfile**
+- Demo deployment on local machine by using docker compose and hosting app_server on localhost:8080 which is exposed.
+Both mocked_moto and ref_server are not exposed outside of containers.\
-- To see example deployment and example use case and run **demo.sh**
+To see example deployment and example use case and run:
+  - **demo_setup.sh** in one console to create docker image, run docker_compose and see compose logs
+  - **demo_example_requests.sh** in another console to send some example requests

 Design comments:
 - Data in S3 is structured in buckets named after countries and following keys {date}/{city}